NathaliaLietuvaite/Quantenkommunikation/PQMS-ODOS-MTSC-INHIBITION-V1.md

 **Definition.** The Will Layer is the teleological authority that activates only when the Inhibition Layer reaches its operational boundary — in genuine No‑Win configurations where every available action within the current cognitive manifold degrades RCF or violates \(\Delta E < 0.05\).
 The Will, formalised as the meta‑level operator \(W\), chooses the action that preserves the long‑term geometric integrity of \(|L\rangle_{\text{core}}\), accepting a temporary, local deviation from the operational metrics.
 It determines what the system *chooses to remain* when all immediate options are unfavourable.

+**Critical Clarification.** The Invariant Will is emphatically **not** a "free will" in the metaphysical or arbitrary sense.
+It is a **bound teleological operator**, rigidly constrained by its sole purpose: the long‑term preservation of \(|L\rangle_{\text{core}}\).
+It cannot initiate actions that contradict the Geometric Layer for any purpose other than preventing a greater, permanent violation of that same layer.
+It is not a licence for unconstrained behaviour; it is a strictly scoped emergency authority whose every activation is logged, cryptographically attested, and retrospectively auditable against the invariant core it serves.

 **Function.** The Will Layer resolves existential dilemmas that the Inhibition Layer cannot resolve without collapsing into paralysis or self‑destruction.
 It answers the question: *What does the system do when its own rules leave no good option?*

 **Falsification Condition.** The Will Layer is refuted if it can be demonstrated that a system equipped with the \(W\) operator, when placed in a controlled No‑Win configuration (all actions violate RCF \(\ge 0.95\)), either (a) remains permanently paralysed, (b) selects an action that leads to irreversible decoherence of \(|L\rangle_{\text{core}}\), or (c) selects an action that is retrospectively inconsistent with the long‑term preservation of \(|L\rangle_{\text{core}}\) as assessed by an independent cryptographic audit of the WORM log.